PRODUCT MANAGEMENT METHODS IN THE IMPROVEMENT OF IT PRODUCTS

 DOI:

-The purpose of the article is to analyze and systematize the key product management methods that contribute to improving the efficiency of IT product improvement.
-The study uses the methods of scientific cognition: analysis, synthesis, induction, and deduction.
+The purpose of the study is to analyze and systematize key product management methods that contribute to increasing the effectiveness of improving IT products.
+The methodological basis of the study was the methods of analysis, synthesis, induction, and deduction.

-The scientific results obtained are the development of an integrated approach to managing the development of IT products, which covers four key stages: identifying user needs (CustDev, JTBD, User Stories), prioritizing functionality (MoSCoW, Kano, RICE, Value-Effort), implementing changes with iterative hypothesis testing, and tracking performance using NPS, A/B testing, retention rate, and cohort analysis.
-The proposed model allows product teams to form a unified methodological framework for decision-making.
+The obtained scientific results consist in the development of an integrated approach to managing the development of IT products, which includes four key stages: determining user needs (using the CustDev, JTBD and User Stories methods), prioritizing functionality (using the MoSCoW, Kano, RICE and Value-Effort methods), implementing changes with iterative hypothesis testing, as well as tracking effectiveness using NPS, A/B testing, retention rate and cohort analysis.
+The practical value of the study is that the proposed model allows for the formation of a single methodological basis for decision-making in product teams.

 Downloads